-DfE suggests that essential resources may need to be moved from one learning/study area to another where classes are split and that non-washable resources, other than books, should be taken away/inaccessible.
+DfE suggests that essential resources may need to be moved from one learning/study area to another and that non-washable resources, other than books, should be taken away/inaccessible.

 - Has the site been assessed to determine what the maximum capacity is and proportion of learners and staff that can be accommodated to allow safe distancing? - Have staff offices been appropriately reconfigured to conform to social distancing guidance and have staff been made aware of this?
-Where movement of furniture etc. is not possible, are staff aware of how their offices should be used to enable social distancing (e.g. this may involve sitting to face away from colleagues)? - Given that classes will be split, can resources be split between two learning/ study areas? - Will additional resources be needed to ensure that both classes have what they need? - Are staff clear that there will be no unannounced external visitors to the college at this time, with planned visits from external visitors limited to those deemed essential and approved by the senior leadership team?
+Where movement of furniture etc. is not possible, are staff aware of how their offices should be used to enable social distancing (e.g. this may involve sitting to face away from colleagues)? - Are staff clear that there will be no unannounced external visitors to the college at this time, with planned visits from external visitors limited to those deemed essential and approved by the senior leadership team?